radroid/shadcn-marketplace/scripts/README.md

 - The script automatically handles JSON parsing for tags, dependencies, and files
 - Registry dependencies are validated against existing components in Convex
 - Components with missing required fields are skipped with warnings
+- **Code with special characters is automatically cleaned and validated** before storage

 ## Production Deployment